PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 ## Big numbers in small spaces

 Before we continue to the next lesson, we would point you to a beautiful animation illustrating just how far a single randomly moving particle can travel in a relatively small amount of time.
-This animation is part of the following excellent instructional video produced by the late Joel Stiles simulating the path taken by a glucose molecule as the result of Brownian motion.
+This animation is part of the following excellent instructional video produced by the late Joel Stiles.
+It begins at around the 6:10 mark, which shows a simulation of the path taken by a glucose molecule as the result of Brownian motion.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/KQgydF-fXvc#t=06m10s" frameborder="0" allowfullscreen></iframe>